Best Diet for Alexandrine Parakeet

 Alexandrine Parakeet Nutritional Profile

 Every Alexandrine Parakeet has nutritional demands driven by its 8-10 oz build, independent energy, and expected 25-30 years lifespan.
 Getting the diet right from the start pays dividends in health and quality of life.
 Alexandrine Parakeet birds with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Alexandrine Parakeet to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Alexandrine Parakeet to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Alexandrine Parakeet